Biased branching random walks on Bienaym\'e--Galton--Watson trees: Introduction and main results

 The paper is organized as follows.
 In Section \ref{The model}, we define the model and describe our assumptions.
 In Section \ref{Results}, we state our main results, Theorems \ref{thm:max} and \ref{thm:min}.
 We then give in Section \ref{Outline} an outline of the proof of Theorem \ref{thm:max}, which is mainly based on Proposition \ref{prop:annealed_survival_proba} and Proposition \ref{prop:0-1-law-for-liminf}.
 In Section \ref{Related work}, we describe some related works.
 Turning to the proofs, we start by recalling large deviation statements for $\lambda$-biased random walk (of a single particle) on Bienaymé--Galton--Watson trees in Section \ref{subsection:lambda_biased_rw}.
+In Section \ref{subsection:recurrence_and_transience}, we study the recurrence property and prove Theorem~\ref{thm:ls}.
+Section~\ref{sec:upper} then recalls the many-to-one formula and provides a direct application.
 In Section \ref{sec:0_1_laws} we recall a well-known zero--one law and use it to prove Proposition~\ref{prop:0-1-law-for-liminf}.
 In Section \ref{sec:annealed_survival_proba} we prove Proposition~\ref{prop:annealed_survival_proba} by using a comparison with a branching process in random environment.
 We then show Theorem \ref{thm:max} and Theorem \ref{thm:min}.
 Finally, we conclude with some open questions in Section \ref{Open}.